IBM/aspera-cli/docs/README.md

 - Environment variable
 - Command line

-Environment variable starting with prefix: ASCLI_ are taken as option values, for example, `ASCLI_OPTION_NAME` is for `--option-name`.
+Environment variables starting with prefix ASCLI_ are taken as option values, for example, `ASCLI_OPTION_NAME` is for `--option-name`.

 Option `show_config` dry runs the configuration, and then returns currently set values for options.